bioaster/biotracs-m-atlas/README.md

 # Demos and publication

-* A demo of the `biotracs-atlas` applciation is provided on github  https://github.com/bioaster/biotracs-papers
+* A demo of the `biotracs-atlas` application is provided on github  https://github.com/bioaster/biotracs-papers
 * The publication of biotracs framework is on biorxiv (https://doi.org/10.1101/2020.02.16.951624)

 # Dependencies